Heinrich Rehm

 He studied at the Universities of Erlangen, Munich and Heidelberg, earning his medical doctorate in 1852.
-During his career, he was a practicing physician in Dietenhofen (from 1854), Sugenheim (from 1857) and Windsheim (from 1871).
+During his career, he was a practicing physician in Dietenhofen (from 1854), Sugenheim (from 1857), and Windsheim (from 1871).
 In 1875, he became regional medical examiner in Lohr am Main.

+Starting with 1870 until his death Rehm distributed fungal specimens in the well-known exsiccata series, Ascomyceten.
+First alone, later with Ferdinand Christian Gustav Arnold as co-editor he issued the lichen exsiccata Cladoniae exsiccatae (1869-1895).